Classic DP: Game Theory

 };

-Moreover, notice that calculating dp[i][j]
+Moreover, note that calculating dp[i][j]